What the cries of Paris tell us about Parisian food history

 Three fruits appear to have been particular to late middle age Paris.
 Villeneuve mentions the sloe, a tart relative to the plum, which has been found at numerous early medieval sites; it faded from use afterwards, even as the plum became more common.
 The cornel cherry, too, was very tart and not mentioned after Villeneuve’s cries.
 The medlar, a cousin to the apple, is a special case, since it is initially acidic, but “blets” to a sweeter, almost rotten state; it too faded from street cries after Villeneuve’s list.

-Turnips, leeks, and lettuce were all noted in cries from the middle ages on.
+Turnips, leeks, and lettuce were all noted in cries from the Middle Ages on.
 Cress was mentioned before, but not in, the nineteenth century; still, it certainly remained important, whether or not it was cried (it was a common side where today the French would use fries).
 A few foods were unique to, or especially noted in, the late middle ages.
 Purslane was cried in the thirteenth and sixteenth centuries, but not after; shallots certainly remained available later, but they were only cried in the early centuries.
 Sorrel and parsley though they remain available today were only cried in the sixteenth century, as was parsley root, which is rarely mentioned later.
 Why hops were cried then is uncertain, though it may because they were being used more regularly in brewing, but still exceptional enough to be sold in the streets.

 Cabbage was a Parisian staple, including, early on, so-called "frozen cabbage", which was frozen while growing and supposedly better.
 Like spinach, carrots and parsnips became more visible starting in the sixteenth century; skirrets, a similar root, were briefly popular only then.
 A long list of other familiar items were mentioned in cries starting in the sixteenth century, but not in Villeneuve's extensive thirteenth century catalog: artichokes, asparagus, beets, chicory, cucumber, radishes, and spinach.
 Other items one would expect to have been common enough were only cried in the nineteenth, or starting just before: cauliflower, mushrooms, romaine lettuce, and salsify.
 It is not a surprise that potatoes, which were almost unknown until the end of the eighteenth century, were only cried in the nineteenth.

-Broad beans were a favorite all through the middle ages and sold warm in the streets of Paris in earlier centuries; they remained popular through the eighteenth century, but had lost their high profile by the nineteenth.
+Broad beans were a favorite all through the Middle Ages and sold warm in the streets of Paris in earlier centuries; they remained popular through the eighteenth century, but had lost their high profile by the nineteenth.
 Green beans were only cried in the nineteenth century, though they had been available for some times.
 Peas, on the other hand, remained popular from the middle ages on.
 In the thirteenth century, they were sold as a warm puree, and then and after, also often prepared with bacon in a dish sold in the streets.
 Green peas – the younger form of the field pea which had first been used – were already noted in the fourteenth century and cried in the sixteenth; they were the default form of pea by the nineteenth.

 Baked and grain-based goods and sweets